A Dynamical Approach to the Berezin-Li-Yau Inequality: Abstract

 \section{Abstract}

 We develop a dynamical method for proving the sharp Berezin--Li--Yau inequality.
 The approach is based on the volume-preserving mean curvature flow and a new monotonicity principle for the Riesz mean $R_\Lambda(\Omega_t)$.
 For convex domains we show that $R_\Lambda$ is monotone non-decreasing along the flow.
-The key input is a geometric correlation inequality between the boundary spectral density $Q_\Lambda$ and the mean curvature $H$, established in all dimensions: in $d=2$ via circular symmetrization, and in $d\ge 3$ via the boundary Weyl expansion together with the Laugesen--Morpurgo trace minimization principle.
+The key input is a geometric correlation inequality between the boundary spectral density $Q_\Lambda$ and the mean curvature $H$, established in all dimensions: in $d=2$ via a near-disk Fourier analysis, and in $d\ge 3$ via the boundary Weyl expansion together with a local spectral rigidity argument near the ball, with a first-zero exclusion principle closing the global step.
 Since the flow converges smoothly to the ball, the monotonicity implies the sharp Berezin--Li--Yau bound for every smooth convex domain.
-As an application, we obtain a sharp dynamical Cesàro--Pólya inequality for eigenvalue averages.
+As an application, we obtain a sharp dynamical Ces\`aro--P\'olya inequality for eigenvalue averages.